gianluca-peri/sparcs-test/README.md

 ## How to run the code

 You can train the models by running the `train_models.py` script.
 Since the training can take some time `run_train_in_background.sh` is also available to run the same script in background, logging the output (just remember to `chmod +x` if it doesn't work).

+If you wish to change the parameters of the experiment you can do so by simply modifing the `config.yaml` file; currently the parameters are the same as the ones used to get the results presented in the paper.